New Hampshire voter exit polls show how Trump won the state's 2024 Republican primary

 And this electorate was still mostly conservative — and that favored Trump, too.

-Like he did in Iowa, Trump was strong across many demographic groups — both younger and older voters voted for Trump.
-Trump won the majority of men, and ran about even with Haley among women.
+Like he did in Iowa, Trump was strong across many demographic groups — both younger and older voters voted for him.
+He won the majority of men, and ran about even with Haley among women.

 Haley led Trump among New Hampshire voters with college degrees, but Trump's lead among those without college degrees was larger, and there were slightly more of those voters.